-Contraction of the second s each child.
+summessed repartment of thomself a each child.
 Children will be

 supervised at all times and staff will

 continuously count the number of

 children in their group.
 Please also

 see pages 13-15 and 28-29 in the

-Early Ventures Handbook for more
+EarlyVentures Handbook for more

 details.

-Children leaving the facility without

-Children leaving the facility without Children will be supervised at all times.
+Children leaving the facility without Children will be supervised at all

+supervision times.
 Doors to the classrooms will

-supervision

 be closed any time children are in

 the room.
 Please also see pages 13-

 15 and 28-29 in the Early Ventures

 Handbook for more details.

 Caregiver dislocation of children's Staff will never grab children by

 elbows the arm or swing them around by

-the arm in play.
+ciberra the arm in play.
 If absolutely

 necessary, staff will use a "basket

 hold."
 Please also see pages 13-15

 and 28-29 in the Early Ventures

-Handbook for more details.
+B () ()) Handbook for more details.

 Burns from hot food or beverages, Staff are not allowed to bring hot

 whether served to children or being beverages into the work place.

 consumed by caregivers, and the Northfield Public School's

 devices used to warm food and Nutrition Staff (or staff that have

 beverages been trained by Nutrition Services)

 serves lunch to EarlyVentures

 students.
 Trained staff also monitor

 food temperatures and makes sure

 all temperatures are in compliance

 with state guidelines.
 No hot snacks

 are served.
 Bottle warmers and

-microwaves are stored on shelves
+microwayes are stored on shelves

 out of reach of children and cords

 are inaccessible to children.
 Please

 also see pages 13-15 and 28-29 in the

 EarlyVentures Handbook for more

 details.

 Injuries from equipment, such as All teacher scissors, staplers, glue

-scissors and glue guns guns, and similar items will be
+scissors and glue guns

-stored out of reach of children.
+scissors and give guils guns, and similar items will be stored out of reach of children.

 Please also see pages 13-15 and 28-

 29 in the Early Ventures Handbook

 for more details.

 Sunburn Parents must fill out the sunscreen

 permission form upon registration.

 Should parents refuse to sign a

-onour parents relate to sign a